 Most farmers don’t complain much.
 There is nobody to listen to them.
 They keep working and finding ways to overcome their problems and frustrations.
-They keep it simple by focusing on the main priorities and working to ensure problems and frustrations are taken care of by doing whatever it takes.
+They keep it simple by focusing on the main priorities and ensuring problems and frustrations are taken care of by doing whatever it takes.

 You have to find a way to succeed in your organisation.
-I love using farming comparisons to illustrate ways to improve any organisation because the concepts are really simple.
+I love using farming comparisons to illustrate ways to improve any organisation because the concepts are elementary.
 All a plant needs are good soil, some water, the sun and if it gets that, it will grow and produce a successful outcome.
-Innovation is about what else you can do to get the organisation to grow more profitably and sustainably.
+Innovation is about what else you can do to get the organisation to expand more profitably and sustainably.

-Make sure the plan you have has a harvest, too many business struggles on year after year at a subsistence level.
-There are a lot of people who have great ideas, but unfortunately, without the proper planning, it doesn’t make them any money or delivers them the lifestyle they are looking for.
+Make sure the plan you have will lead to a plentiful harvest.
+Far too many businesses struggle year after year, at a subsistence level.
+Many people have great ideas, but unfortunately, it doesn’t make them any money or delivers them the lifestyle they are looking to have without the proper planning.

-Make sure that whatever you’re working on has sufficient working capital available to bring it to fruition, otherwise, you will be out of business before you really start growing.
+Ensure that whatever you’re working on has sufficient working capital available to bring it to fruition; otherwise, you will be out of business before you start growing.

-If your idea or opportunity doesn’t work out there will be no harvest?
+If your idea or opportunity doesn’t work out, there will be no harvest?
 It happens to everybody.
-You may have to pick yourself up and regroup, do some more serious planning and simply plant something new.
+You may have to pick yourself up and regroup, do some more serious planning and plant something new.

-Farmers benefit from farmers groups, cooperatives and networks, where they can help each other not only through marketing advantages, but also through the exchange of knowledge and experiences, and through the increased bargaining power in the purchase of inputs.
+Farmers benefit from farmers groups, cooperatives, and networks, where they can help each other through marketing advantages and the exchange of knowledge and experiences and the increased bargaining power in the purchase of inputs.
 Information technology is playing an important role today in helping each other to communicate and share information.

-Farmers are used to taking fast action.
-Saving livestock, timely harvesting, reacting to bushfires and floods, conditions farmers to take fast and immediate action.
-Sloppy attitudes and decision making can be a costly thing on a farm, as it can be in any organisation where problems can be less obvious.
+Farmers are very used to quick action.
+Saving livestock, timely harvesting, reacting to bushfires and floods conditions farmers to take swift and immediate action.
+Poor attitudes and decision-making can be costly on a farm, as it can be in any organisation where problems can be less noticeable.

 While farmers may appear to be disorganised sometimes, they don’t usually let clutter accumulate.
 Clutter slowly sucks away your time, energy, and money.
-By attacking specific areas where it tends to collect you can reclaim back some of your time and resources.
+By attacking specific areas where it tends to collect, you can reclaim some of your time and resources.

-When you want something better for yourself, the first step is to realise it is up to you to create and understand and you can do it starting right now.
-Everybody who teaches about success principles talks about taking action and there is a reason why.
-The action is what causes dreams to become reality and taking action is the only way to bring your vision into today so you can do something about it.
+When you want something better for yourself, the first step is to realise it is up to you to create and understand, and you can do it starting right now.
+Everybody who teaches about success principles talks about taking action, and there is a reason why.
+The work causes dreams to become a reality, and taking action is the only way to bring your vision into today so that you can do something about it.

-One of the things I enjoyed about working on the farm was when the work was done everybody relaxed.
-There is always a social life even though it is not easily observed by city folk when they drive down the main street of a rural town.
+One of the things I enjoyed working on the farm was when the work was done, everybody relaxed.
+Even though it is not easily observed by city folk when they drive down the main street of a rural town, there is always a social life.
 The action is mostly on someone’s farm.

 Relaxing is something everyone should be able to do.
-But those who are constantly stressed, are workaholics or have certain health issues don’t have an easy ‘off’ switch.
-Relaxation is something we actually have to learn and practice.
+But those who are always stressed, are workaholics or have specific health issues don’t have a natural ‘off’ switch.
+Relaxation is something we have to learn and practice.
 Learning to relax is extremely important for your health and well-being.
 Look for ways you can beat chronic stress and learn to slow down.

 Farmers learn quickly about taking moments out of their work program to relax and enjoy the scenery.

-The first thing to examine is your lifestyle, is it interfering with your ability to relax.
-We all become stressed out now and again, but a bad work environment, relationship problems, money problems, and even clutter around you can keep you constantly on edge.
+The first thing to examine is your lifestyle; is it interfering with your ability to relax.
+We all become stressed out now and again, but a dangerous work environment, relationship problems, money problems, and even clutter around you can keep you continually on edge.

-It’s hard to relax when something is constantly nagging at you, or you have negative mind traffic at the back of your mind and you are always aware of the stressors.
-Farmers have nature and the wide open spaces to relax in, which gives you a clue about how they relax.
-Throughout the year, farmers have forced downtime, while they are waiting for harvest or during heavy rain and in times of drought.
-At this time farmers are forced to stop work and learn to relax as it is their only option.
-Learning to be patient is also something farmers are forced to do and derive benefit from.
+It’s hard to relax when something is always nagging at you, or you have harmful mind-traffic at the back of your mind, and you are still aware of the stressors.
+Farmers have nature and wide-open spaces to relax in, which gives you a clue about how they rest.
+Throughout the year, farmers have forced downtime while waiting for harvest or during heavy rain and in times of drought.
+At this time, farmers are forced to stop work and learn to relax as it is their only option.
+Learning to be patient is also something farmers are forced to do and derive benefit.

-My challenge to you is to build your business by thinking like a farmer and learning like a farmer.
+My challenge is to build your business by thinking like a farmer and learning like a farmer.
 Start planning all your inputs and outputs.
-Think about the seasonal fluctuations and risks you could be facing as they won’t go way.
+Think about the seasonal fluctuations and risks you could be facing as they won’t go away.

 Most importantly, learning to plant ‘seeds’ (ideas) every day is what grows successful businesses.
-Go out and plant something great, something you really want to be in your future.
-Consider the roots you’re planting in your business and personal life, because without roots nothing grows and you can easily end up in the wrong places.
-Management is largely about making sure your business is performing well no matter what the climatic or economic conditions.
+Go out and plant something great, something you want to be in your future.
+Consider the roots you’re planting in your business and personal life because without roots, nothing grows, and you can quickly end up in the wrong places.
+Management is mostly about making sure your business is performing well no matter the climatic or economic conditions.

 Invest in your learning about business management, focusing on the profit performance and sustainability of the business.
-Learning in this area helps you to better understand your costs and income base and the costs and risks associated with adapting your systems and processes under increasingly variable operating conditions.
+Learning in this area helps you better understand your costs and income base and the costs and risks of adapting your systems and processes under increasingly variable operating conditions.